-- The Remembrance Day procession in Coquitlam starts at 9:45 am by Como Lake Middle School at 1121 King Albert Avenue and proceeds down Winslow Avenue to the Cenotaph on Veteran’s Way at the east end of Blue Mountain Park starting at around 10:40.
+The Remembrance Day ceremony in Coquitlam starts at 10:15 am at Como Lake Middle School at 1121 King Albert Avenue.
+The procession goes down Winslow Avenue to the Cenotaph on Veteran’s Way at the east end of Blue Mountain Park.
 The parade is then followed by ceremonies at the Cenotaph.

-- There will be a Remembrance Day parade in South Delta (Ladner) on November 11th starting at 10:15 am from the Legion at 4896 Delta Street and finishing at the Cenotaph at Ladner Memorial Park at 5010-47th Avenue in time for a ceremony at 10:45.
+There is a Remembrance Day parade in South Delta (Ladner) on November 11th at the Cenotaph at Ladner Memorial Park at 5010-47th Avenue at 10:40 am (but possibly starting at the Legion at 4896 Delta Street).
 Parking is available near both the park and the Legion.
 The parade is actually more of a procession of kids and their parents than a full parade, but nice for members of the local community.

 - Suggestion: While in Delta, consider a trip out to the Reifel Bird Sanctuary if the weather is good.
 The snow geese are at their peak around Remembrance Day most years, as are the ducks.

 In 2021 this ceremony was closed to the public.
 It was filmed and broadcast on TV so people could watch it from their homes.
 In 2022 the ceremony takes place from 10:35 until about 11:40 am and is open to the public this year.